cicerops/monitoring-check-grafana/README.rst

 *****
 About
 *****
 A monitoring sensor for checking a Grafana datasource against data becoming stale.
+This will let you detect data loss or other dropout conditions of feeds into your datasources.

 *****